gfbio/layout_prototyping/docs/langing_page.md

 - Foto "assembled" for landing area
 - Nice Large icons for navi on bottom
 - Collage of Picture around action

+- blurry 100% background or abstact with picture of item with claim (carousel is nice here)

+## Concrete ideas for GFBIO.org